smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/05 - Inner Join.md

 |  2 | Peach |  2 | Peach |

 ---------------------------------------------------------------------------------
 `ORACLE` supports the `NATURAL JOIN` syntax.
-I classify the natural join as a mdoel join as it was first conceived by E.F.
+I classify the natural join as a model join as it was first conceived by E.F.
 Codd in his work on the Relational Model.
 I cover natural joins in a separate document and why they should be considered bad practice to use.

 The use of an asterisk in the `SELECT` statement is mandatory and the output does not show duplicate column names.
 This query is the same as an equi-join on the `ID`, `Fruit` and `Quantity` columns between `TableA` and `TableB`.